 Have you noticed that top bloggers and influencers in online marketing use screenshots and outbound links to explain their points?
 They do this because it helps them convey the message to you while maintaining your focus and attention on their words.

 Examples and stories are great when it comes to creating a hook with the readers.
 People can relate to others when they hear stories.

 As a content writer or blogger, you must be infiltrating your content with stories and examples that resonate with the topic.

 5. Solve a Problem with Your Content

 Hundreds of thousands of blog posts are being published every day – this space is kind of noisy.
-So you better come up with a plan for solving a problem of your targeted audience.
+So you better come up with a plan for solving your target audience’s problems.

 If you’re a business, ensure that your content is aligned with your company’s goals, especially from the marketing standpoint.
-We don’t want you to start cold selling through your content, but instead, try to build a connection with your readers.
+We don’t want you to start cold selling through your content.
+Instead, try to build a connection with your readers.

-Here comes the step number one again: you must know your audience because you’d be aware of who your audience is and what your audience does; you are likely to figure out what problems they face.
+Here comes step number one again: you must know your audience.
+That way, you’ll be aware of who your audience is and what your audience does; you are likely to figure out what problems they face.

 So pay close attention to solving the problems of your audience through your content.